azizaydi23/npm-audit/README.md

 ## Why This Exists (The Critical Incident)

-Not too long ago, the **JavaScript ecosystem was shaken** by a major supply chain attack.
+The JavaScript ecosystem has been hit again — this time by an even more **dangerous supply chain attack**.

-The NPM account of a very well-known maintainer (author of **chalk, strip-ansi, color-convert**) was compromised.
+Recently, attackers compromised the NPM account of a popular maintainer (`@ctrl/tinycolor` and many other packages, millions of weekly downloads).

-Here’s what happened 👇

-* 🚨 **Malicious versions** of packages were published to NPM (over **1 billion downloads per week** were affected).
-* 🕵️ The malware wasn’t simple — it acted like a **crypto-clipper**:
+This wasn’t a simple malware drop.
+It behaved like a **worm**:

-  * It scanned for **crypto wallet addresses** in responses.
-  * Silently swapped them with **fake addresses** that looked visually similar (using Levenshtein distance).
-* 💸 It even hijacked **MetaMask transactions** by patching `eth_sendTransaction` before signing.

-Developers didn’t notice at first.
-It only came to light because a **CI/CD pipeline broke unexpectedly**.

-That’s when it hit me:
-➡️ If such a massive and popular project could get compromised, **any of us could become victims overnight**.
+* 🪱 **Self-propagating** — once inside a project, it spread to other repos by modifying GitHub Actions workflows.
+* 🕵️ **Credential theft** — stole NPM tokens, GitHub tokens, and even cloud provider secrets (AWS, GCP, Azure).
+* ⚙️ **Persistence** — infected repos would *reinfect themselves* through CI/CD pipelines.
+* 📤 **Exfiltration** — leaked secrets to external endpoints and even created rogue GitHub repos named `Shai-Hulud`.

+This attack showed that **no project is “too small” or “too safe”**.
+If a maintainer with millions of weekly downloads can get hit, **any developer’s supply chain can be weaponized overnight**.

 ---

 ## What This GitHub Action Does

-To protect against this kind of attack, this workflow runs a **security audit** on your project’s dependencies — automatically, on a schedule, and on every change.
+To protect against this kind of threat, this workflow runs an **automated security audit** on your project’s dependencies and files.

-Here’s how it works:
+Here’s what it covers:

 1. **Triggers**

-   * Runs whenever you push to the `main` branch.
+   * Runs on every push to `main`.
-   * Runs on every pull request.
+   * Runs on all pull requests.
-   * Runs **daily at 6 AM UTC** (cron job) — even if no code changes happen.
+   * Runs **daily at 6 AM UTC** (scheduled job).

 2. **Steps in the Workflow**

-   * ✅ Checks out your code.
+   * ✅ Checks out your repo.
    * ✅ Sets up Node.js (v20).
-   * ✅ Installs dependencies using `npm ci --ignore-scripts` (ignores potentially malicious install scripts).
+   * ✅ Installs dependencies safely with `npm ci --ignore-scripts` (blocks malicious install scripts).
-   * ✅ Runs `npm audit` with `--audit-level=high --omit=dev` to scan for vulnerabilities in your **production dependencies**.
+   * ✅ Runs `npm audit --audit-level=high --omit=dev` to catch vulnerabilities in production deps.
+   * ✅ (Optional, recommended) Runs a **malware scan script** that looks for known IoCs (like `shai-hulud`, suspicious webhooks, or malicious file hashes).

 3. **Why It Matters**

-   * 💡 Finds known vulnerabilities in your direct & indirect dependencies.
+   * 💡 Detects known vulnerabilities in dependencies.
-   * 💡 Prevents accidental introduction of compromised packages.
-   * 💡 Helps secure your **supply chain** — the weakest point in modern JavaScript development.
+   * 💡 Warns you if malicious code sneaks in through transitive dependencies.
-   * 💡 Acts as an **early warning system** for you and your team.
+   * 💡 Provides an **early warning system** before secrets or workflows get compromised.
+   * 💡 Strengthens your **supply chain defense** with minimal setup.

 ---